-Over the last 600 million years of Earth history, our planet has witnessed some remarkable experiences, some of which are told through the archives of the geological record.
-The story of Earth's climate through the Phanerozoic Eon includes a number of episodes of continental glaciations^[27], as well as prolonged periods of time where polar regions supported subtropical rainforests^[28].
-Over the last one hundred years a number of authors have attributed many of these large scale variations in global climate to the solar system's motion in the galaxy.
-Early theories on this subject pointed to the Sun's 200-300 million year orbit around the center of the galaxy and the somewhat periodic occurrences of glacial epochs (Steiner & Grillmair 1973^[1]).
-Raup and Sepkoski proposed a link between the solar system's motion with respect to the plane of the galaxy and a 26 Myr periodicity of mass extinctions in the fossil record (Raup & Sepkoski 1984^[2]).
-Veizer & Shaviv proposed a correlation between Earth's climate and galactic cosmic rays in 2003 (Veizer & Shaviv 2003^[3]), according to an analysis of cosmogenic isotopes in ancient meteorites that was compared with the most complete reconstruction of the paleoclimatic record that was available.
-A recent publication by Svensmark et al. (Svensmark 2007^[4]) describes the Earth's climate system responding to its galactic environment through a varying external cosmic ray flux, balanced against the varying activity of the solar wind.
-The recent experimental support that this theory has encountered with the cloud chamber experiment of Svensmark (Marsh & Svensmark 2000^[5]) and the close correlation between cosmic ray activity and low cloud cover observations makes this one of the most exciting new areas of research in twenty-first century climate science.
+Over the last 600 million years, the Earth has experienced some remarkable changes, some of which are told through the archives of the geological record.
+The story of Earth's climate through the Phanerozoic Eon includes a number of episodes of continental glaciations (Frakes et al. 1992), as well as prolonged periods when polar regions supported subtropical rainforests (Clarke and Jenkyns 1999).
+Over the last one hundred years a number of authors have attributed these large-scale variations in global climate to the solar system's motion in the galaxy.
+Early theories on this subject pointed to the Sun's 200-300 million year orbit around the center of the galaxy and the somewhat periodic occurrences of glacial epochs (Steiner and Grillmair 1973).
+Raup and Sepkoski (1984) proposed a link between the solar system's motion with respect to the plane of the galaxy and a 26 Myr periodicity of mass extinctions in the fossil record.
+Veizer & Shaviv (2003) proposed a correlation between Earth's climate and galactic cosmic rays according to an analysis of cosmogenic isotopes in ancient meteorites that was compared with the most complete reconstruction of the paleoclimatic record that was available.
+Svensmark (2007) describes the Earth's climate system responding to its galactic environment through a varying external cosmic ray flux, balanced against the varying activity of the solar wind.
+The recent experimental support that this theory has encountered with the cloud chamber experiment of Marsh and Svensmark (2000) and the close correlation between cosmic ray activity and low cloud cover observations makes this one of the most exciting new areas of research in twenty-first century climate science.

-This paper aims to provide support for the theory of galactically driven climate change through an analysis of recent reconstructions of Phanerozoic paleoclimate (Veizer 2004^[6]) in a mathematical framework.
-It will demonstrate the strength of the galactic theory in explaining climatic variations over timescales of millions of years, and then describe the current scientific understanding of exogenic mechanisms that influence climate conditions for planets in the solar system.
-We will also take time to examine some of the shortcomings and limitations of the models of Shaviv and Svensmark (Shaviv 2002^[7]), such as the large uncertainty in the Milky Way Galaxy's spiral arm pattern speed.
-Finally, this paper will present some possibilities for other galactic mechanisms that may influence climate in addition to cosmic ray variation.
+This paper aims to provide support for the theory of galactically driven climate change through an analysis of recent reconstructions of Phanerozoic paleoclimate in a mathematical framework.
+It demonstrates the strength of the galactic theory in explaining climatic variations over timescales of millions of years, and then describe the current scientific understanding of exogenic mechanisms that influence climate conditions for planets in the solar system.
+It also examines some of the shortcomings of the models of Shaviv (2002) and Svensmark, such as the large uncertainty in the Milky Way

+Galaxy's spiral arm pattern speed.
+Finally, it presents some possibilities for other galactic mechanisms that may influence climate in addition to cosmic ray variation.